zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching/em-fleet-maintenance-patching.md

 ## Task 1: Review Tasks Completed in Advance

-In the interest of simplifying the setup and save time, the following steps were completed in advance and covered in this lab.
+In the interest of simplifying the setup and save time#, the following steps were completed in advance and covered in this lab.
 Please review accordingly for reference

 1. We have created and pre-patched an Oracle Home with 18.10 release using which will be use to create the gold image *[/u01/app/oracle/product/18/db\_home\_src, Orasidb18c\_home1\_2020\_05\_13\_04\_10\_9\_emcc.marketplace.com\_3192]*